 During my backpacking tour of ancient civilizations, I took a short flight from Athens to Cairo after travelling through Italy and Greece.
-I couldn’t wait to explore the land of the pharaohs after exploring the Greek and Roman civilizations.
+I couldn’t wait to explore the land of the pharaohs after exploring the Greek and Roman architecture.
 After visiting the pyramids at Cheops near Cairo and indulging in touristic things, I took a road trip with several Egyptian colleagues to the stepped pyramids at Saqqara followed by the ruins at Luxor.
 But the best part of the trip was the visit to New Gourna village near Luxor by the Egyptian architect Hasan Fathy.

 Street scene – New Gourna Village near Luxor in Egypt 1

 Hasan Fathy’s new Gourna Village

 Hasan Fathy is world renowned for his trendsetting architecture rooted in traditional craftsmanship and vernacular architecture.
 Hasan Fathy was interested in developing a style of architecture that was rooted in local traditions, and was built with local materials using skilled labor.
 It was the architecture for the poor as he wrote in his book by the same name.

 Search for an indigenous style

 Expressing his frustration with modern architecture built with concrete and steel and endorsed by the Egyptian bureaucracy, Fathy argued for an indigenous style rooted in Arab traditions and local climate.
 He wrote that modern Egypt lacked indigenous style, had no character, and was cut off from its traditions.
 He devoted his life to search for an indigenous style and was successful in developing such a style at the new Gourna Village.